What Is The Best To Store Lego?

 It’s easy for the kids to see their pieces but doesn’t require a lot of effort to pack away.

-Shallow under bed plastic storage boxes on wheels could be used for this purpose.
+Shallow under bed plastic storage boxes on wheels could also be used for this purpose.

 If going the DIY route, as I am planning to the boys’ bedroom makeover, options are a repurposed drawer, a tray or shallow wood box.
 Internal dividers could be added depending on whether this would be useful for your child.